SAP-samples/teched2023-AI261/exercises/ex4/README.md

 # Initial setup
 Feel free to skip if done
 1. Install Python (3.10.11): https://www.python.org/downloads/release/python-31011/ and make sure to check the box for 'add python to environment variables' during installation.
+Your system needs to be restarted for the environment variables to reflect.
 Note: For Python 3.4 or later, pip is included by default
 2. Install git: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git
 3. Visual Studio Code for editing code: https://code.visualstudio.com/download